xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker.md

 ### Add an Environment Path

-After you have installed the plugins, you need to add an environment path to Jenkins.
+To run Docker commands from Jenkins, you need to add an environment path to Jenkins.
+The `PATH` specifies where to find the folder containing Docker's commands.

 Go to **Dashboard > Manage Jenkins > Configure System > Global properties**.
 Select the **Environment variables** to add a global variable named `PATH`, which value is `$PATH:/usr/local/bin:`.